UN2006 2017 INTRODUCTION TO MOLECULAR & CELLULAR BIOLOGY II

 EXTRA CREDIT: Students may earn up to 4 points of extra credit by attending the SURF seminar and writing brief reports.
 See extra credit for details (including what to do if you have a conflict with work or other courses).
-Reminder: The SURF symposium is Friday, January 25, the first week of class -- don't miss it!
+Reminder: The SURF symposium is Friday, February 10, the day after the first exam - don't miss it!

-ADVICE: If you did not take C2005/F2401 last term, be sure to check out "Advice to Students".
-It can't hurt to re-read it anyway even if you did take C2005.
+ADVICE: If you did not take UN2005/F2401 last term, be sure to check out "Advice to Students".
+It can't hurt to re-read it anyway even if you did take UN2005.

-STUDY QUESTIONS : The questions in the problem book are intended to help you develop skills in problem solving and critical thinking about the topics discussed in class.
+STUDY QUESTIONS: The questions in A Learner's Manual are intended to help you learn the material and to develop skills in problem solving and critical thinking about the topics discussed in class.
 You are urged to discuss the questions with your fellow students.
-The questions from the problem book will be discussed in recitation along with any other questions you may have.
+The questions from the manual will be discussed in recitation along with any other questions you may have.
 The best way to prepare for the exams is to work on the problem sets before the problems are reviewed in recitation.
 (If you can't do them all, at least try to do some of the problems as you go along -- if you leave them all until just before the exam you may not have time to do them properly.)
 You are not expected to know all the answers before recitation starts, but you are expected to have worked on the problems and to have questions of your own.
-See http://www.columbia.edu/cu/biology/courses/c2005/advice/problem-solving-tips.html for more advice on how to handle the problems.
+See the manual and/or http://www.columbia.edu/cu/biology/courses/C2005/advice/problem-solving-tips.html for more advice on how to handle the problems.

 Additional questions ("recitation questions") will be given out weekly in recitation.
-These are intended to give you a chance to work through some problems that do not have answers easily available.
-You are urged to work through these questions in recitation, before you have access to the answers, and while you have the TA and your fellow students to help you.
+These are intended to give you a chance to (1) work through some problems that do not have answers easily available, and (2) to work in a pair or larger group.
+You are expected to work through these questions in recitation, before you have access to the answers, and while you have the TA and your fellow students to help you.
 The answers to the recitation questions will be posted before each exam.

-Note: Students often claim that the exam problems are harder than the practice problems.
-This is highly unlikely, as virtually all the practice problems are from old exams.
-The exam problems probably feel more difficult because of the difference in circumstances -- doing problems under exam pressure is not the same as doing them at home, at your leisure, when you can look up the answers in the back of the book.
+Note: Students often claim that the exam problems are harder than the starred or R problems in the manual.
+This is highly unlikely, as virtually all the practice problems in the manual are from old exams.
+The exam problems probably feel more difficult because of the difference in circumstances -- doing problems under exam pressure (especially if they are to be carefully graded) is not the same as doing them at home, at your leisure, when you can look up the answers in the back of the book.
 The recitation problems & practice exams are provided to give you multiple chances to try some exam-level problems that do NOT have answers readily available.
 If you are having trouble with the problems, please check out the advice on the web and feel free to consult Dr. M or your TA.

-HANDOUTS: Extra copies of all handouts distributed in class will be available in the cubby boxes on the 7th floor of Mudd (aka Fairchild Extension) at the far end of the hall (outside 744 Mudd).
-Copies of all handouts will also be available on the web, although not always in advance.
+HANDOUTS: Handouts are intended to help you with note taking, so they will be provided in class.
+Extra copies of all handouts distributed in class will be available in the cubby boxes on the 7th floor of Mudd (aka Fairchild Extension) between rooms 749 & 753C.
+PDFs of all handouts will also be available on the web, usually in advance (the night before).